fairandsmart/right-consent/_docs/01-quick-start-guide.md

 ## Integrate with other apps

-Everything we have seen so far is the inside of the application itself and is not dedicated to your end-customers directly.
+Everything we have seen so far is the inside of the application itself and is not dedicated to your end-customers directly (except receipts and inmail form links).
 You probably want to see now how you could **integrate consent collection form** in an existing application ?

 // TODO Screencast 5 - Integration in external app